davidezanella/SDE_flight_tracker_bot/README.md

 This project is a microservice architecture that implements a Telegram bot capable to track flights and notify you about them.

+The PDF report of this project can be found in the main folder of the project.

 ## Project structure
 ![Schema](schema.png)